michielbdejong/website/documents/nlnet-grant.md

 #### 1st April 2015: stable release

 - control panel: a web app to control the following functionalities
-  - start a service (among a list)
+  - start a service
     - linked to an advanced configuration for automatic service provisioning
-  - order personal domain name (with ssl certificate)
+  - link domain name (with ssl certificate)
   - backup personal data
   - migration to another hoster

-So the idea is to write two small pieces of software.
-One simple webapp to allow user to manage their services.
-And a configuration to link this webapp to a provisioning tool.
+So the idea is to write two small pieces of software:
+- a simple web application to allow users to manage their services.
+- a configuration to link this web application to a provisioning tool.
 We aim at simplicity, and writing as little code as possible.
 Just the strict necessary.

 These two deliverables will be shipped the first of April (hopefully without jokes inside!).